Caleb Williams looks sharp in Ben Johnson's offense as Bears rout Bills 38-0 in preseason

 Bagent played until midway through the third quarter and went 13 of 22 for 197 yards, while Wheeler rushed 19 times for 80 yards and Brown 16 times for 73 yards.

-Former Bears quarterback Mitchell Trubisky relieved Bills starter Mike White and completed 7 of 13 passes for 56 yards.
+Trubisky, the former Bears quarterback, relieved Bills starter Mike White and completed 7 of 13 passes for 56 yards.
 White went 4 of 11 for 54 yards.

 Waiting it out